edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

         ![](/images/v7/security/security-application-tdm-switch.png?width=750)

     -   Rate rules and Bot Manager may only run in production mode.
 You cannot run them in audit mode.
     -   A Client-Side Protection policy allows you to define both an audit and a production Content Security Policy (CSP).
-Restrict the Security dashboard to only display requests that violated your audit CSP by filtering for `Disposition=report`.
+Restrict the Security dashboard to only display requests that violated your audit CSP by clicking the **Client Events** tab and then filtering for `Disposition=report`.
     -   Although you may audit a security policy that has been applied to production traffic (i.e., production mode), this will cause the same threat to be logged twice.

 ### Client IP Address